-Thousands of pre-built applications are available in the Salesforce app exchange, which expand platform uses and help close more sales.
-For example, PowerSync is an app that syncs data between Salesforce and ecommerce platform Magento, eliminating the need for duplicated manual data entry.
+Thousands of pre-built applications are available in the Salesforce app exchange, which expanded platform uses and helps close more sales.
+For example, PowerSync is an app that syncs data between Salesforce and eCommerce platform Magento, eliminating the need for duplicated manual data entry.

 So, how do companies actually use Salesforce?

 What is Salesforce used for?

 Today, more than 150,000 companies trust their CRM needs to Salesforce, including T-Mobile, Aetna Health, Carvana and Adidas.
 As a self-proclaimed trailblazer, it offers many groundbreaking features with the numbers to prove its value.